-Candidates must achieve at least 70% on each of the two written exam components and on the online exam, and achieve competency standards in the online theory exam and in the performance-based assessment.
-There is no averaging of marks over the four components of the registration examination.
+Candidates must achieve at least 70% on the online LEP exam, and achieve competency standards in the online theory exam and in the performance-based assessment.
+There is no averaging of marks over the three components of the registration examination.
 A successful grade must be achieved in each component for a candidate to qualify for registration.

 In the performance-based assessment, candidates who demonstrate injurious treatment methods or are deemed to have harmed the patient-examiner will be considered to be at risk of harm and given a failing grade.

-Candidates will receive official notification of results by email and by mail approximately six weeks after scheduled components of the examinations are complete, following comprehensive review of the results by psychometric analysts.
+Candidates will receive official notification of results by email approximately six weeks after scheduled components of the examinations are complete, following comprehensive review of the results by psychometric analysts.
 Results will not be given over the phone.

 Candidates must successfully complete all four components of the registration examination within three years of their first attempt at the registration examination.

 Candidates must pass each component of the registration examination to be eligible to register with CMTBC.
 Candidates who receive a “fail” grade on any component will need to repeat that component.

 Candidates are entitled to retake any failed component of the registration examination once (a second attempt), within three years from the date of the candidate’s first attempt.

-The candidate will be required to complete a Supplementary Education Plan (fillable PDF) and submit it to CMTBC for approval.
+The candidate will be required to complete a Supplementary Education Plan (PDF) and submit it to CMTBC for approval.
 Instructions for submission of the completed form are on the first page of the form.